Kazym rebellion: Beginnings

 By 1931 the relationship between the European Russian colonizers and Siberian natives had deteriorated.
 Native children were being taken from their families by force, threat of violence or through the confiscation of fishing equipment.
 Without the fishing gear, natives were unable to feed themselves or have a livelihood.
 In response members of the Khanty and Nenet tribes broke in the Kazym boarding school and forcibly removed their children.

-Form then on the indigenous people demonstrated their resistance to the Soviet State by moving deeper into Siberia and staying away Russian settlements.
-The Russian security service (OGPU) response was to start imprisoning the Khanty's and Nenet's shamans because they were the spiritual leaders and cultural guardians of their people.
+From then on the indigenous people demonstrated their resistance to the Soviet State by moving deeper into Siberia and staying away from Russian settlements.
+The Soviet security service (OGPU) response was to start imprisoning the Khanty's and Nenet's shamans because they were the spiritual leaders and cultural guardians of their people.
 As the natives' resistance was not violent or destructive, the shamans were charged with the crime of "wrong understanding of the world" because within the totalitarian Soviet Union what did not align with State ideology was deemed to be a crime.
 As such legal formalities were often secondary and often made up.